-Mission: To alleviate poverty in the world without causing harm in the process
+Mission: Alleviate poverty in the world without causing harm in the process

-Goal: To help many people make more money with no out of pocket risk
+Goal: Help many people make more money with no out of pocket risk

 Method: Gentle word of mouth, offline & online advertising